josherrickson/kublakhan/README.md

 net install kublakhan, from("https://raw.githubusercontent.com/josherrickson/kublakhan/master")
 ```

+## Commands

+- `numlevels`: Returns the number of unique values in a variable.
+Similar to printing `r(r)` after a `levelsof` command, but quicker.
+- `fencode`: Encodes string variables to numeric with labels, essentially allowing `encode, replace`.

 ## Why "Kubla Khan"?

 I was looking for something that was unlikely to conflict with real modules on SSC and because XanADO was too puntastic.